bgroveben/DataScienceFromScratch/README.md

 The code is written in Python 3.4.3, for now at least.

 I am here:
-Chapter 1 pp39 "Salaries and Experience"
+Chapter 1 pp44 "Paid Accounts"